-Career Opportunities: There is a shortage of biostatisticians, and a large variety of satisfying employment opportunities: government (e.g., the Public Health Agency of Canada, Statistics Canada, NRC, Santé Québec, INSPQ, regional departments of public health, health technology assessment units); the pharmaceutical industry and the contract research organizations (CROs) that perform statistical work for industry; academia, including Biostatistics, Epidemiology, and Statistics departments, as well as hospital and other medical research institutes.
+Career Opportunities: There is a shortage of biostatisticians in a variety of areas: government (e.g., the Public Health Agency of Canada, Statistics Canada, NRC, Santé Québec, INSPQ, regional departments of public health, health technology assessment units); the pharmaceutical industry and the contract research organizations (CROs) that perform statistical work for industry; academia, including Biostatistics, Epidemiology, and Statistics departments, as well as hospital and other medical research institutes.

 Biostatistics at McGill

-Situated within the Faculty of Medicine, our department has a long history in epidemiologic and biostatistical research.
+As part of the Faculty of Medicine, our department has a long history in epidemiologic and biostatistical research.
 In 1984, the term Biostatistics was added to the department name to reflect the largest concentration of PhD level statisticians of any such department in Canada.
-In 1995 we accepted the first students into a Biostatistics 'stream' where the mix of courses was about two thirds biostatistics, one third epidemiology and epidemiologic methods.
+In 1995 we accepted the first students into a Biostatistics 'stream' where the mix of courses was approximately two thirds biostatistics and one third epidemiology as well as epidemiologic methods.

-The training program for students entering in 2007 has been revised to require increased depth in statistics and to offer a broader array of statistics and biostatistics courses, while maintaining some of the 'statistical methods for epidemiology' strengths of the department.
-Ultimately, we expect to be able to also provide biostatistical training in emerging areas in other biomedical fields.
+The training program has been revised to require increased depth in statistics and to offer a broader array of statistics and biostatistics courses, while maintaining some of the 'statistical methods for epidemiology' strengths of the department.
+We continue to incorporate biostatistical training in emerging areas in other biomedical fields.

 Training in Biostatistics is available within two programs: M.Sc. and Ph.D.
-Students are expected to be full-time unless there is a compelling reason for half- time or part-time status.
+Students are expected to be full-time unless there is an approved reason for half- time or part-time status.